Skip to content

 2022 Good Faith Estimate (No Surprises Act):

 You have the right to request a "Good Faith Estimate" of how much your care will cost before your first appointment.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you may dispute the bill.
-For more information about the No Surprise Act, visit www.cms.gov/nosurprises or call 1-877-696-6775.
+For more information about the No Surprises Act, visit www.cms.gov/nosurprises or call 1-877-696-6775.

 Still have questions?
-I'd love to hear from you.

 Get in Touch